outdreamer/build-a-cure-1/docs/tasks/function_to_do.md

     - products: product query language ('product with feature x and without component y')
     - supplies:
       - adjacent supply cost estimation ('adjacent product built from these suppliers would cost x')
-      - estimate future demand & estimate cost of production methods (how many times will you need it? if above x, then its more cost effective to build it yourself, buy from these suppliers with price-lowering trends, buy this robot to make it regularly, or build a robot to do it)
+      - estimate future demand & estimate cost of production methods (how many times will you need it? if above x, then its more cost effective to build it yourself, buy from these suppliers with price-lowering trends, buy this robot to make it regularly, or build a robot to do it - plus the timed sequence of those purchases for most cost effectiveness)
     - code as solutions:
       - code search (code as product solutions, like code to print a product or code to predict a compound or adjust vitamin combination as needed)
       - feature-to-code translation ('need a product with existing feature x and add new feature y')